Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Introduction

 This was the starting point for Banica and Speicher \cite{BS09} to introduce (orthogonal) easy quantum groups.
-These form a subclass of compact matrix quantum groups, which can be build up from purely combinatorial structures, called categories of partitions.
-Categories of partitions are made of set partitions with a relatively simple graphical calculus.
-For any category of partitions $\cC$, Banica and Speicher defined a series of monoidal categories, later in the present article denoted by $\uRep(\cC,n), n\in \NN_0$.
+These form a subclass of compact matrix quantum groups, which can be built up from sets of partitions closed under certain operations, called categories of partitions (we should warn the reader, however, that despite their name, the latter are not thought of as categories themselves, but as purely combinatorial structures; see \Cref{ssec::categories-of-partitions}).
+For any category of partitions $\cC$ and any non-negative integer $n$, Banica and Speicher defined a monoidal category whose composition is given by a relatively simple graphical calculus.
+In the present article, we denote these categories $\uRep(\cC,n)$, $n\in\NN_0$.
 An easy quantum group is then a compact matrix quantum group whose representation category is the image of some category $\uRep(\cC,n)$ under a certain fiber functor.
 An example of an easy quantum group is the $n$-th symmetric group $S_n$ induced by the category of all partitions $\cC=P$.
-An honest quantum group example, where the underlying algebra is non-commutative, is Wangs's \cite{Wa98} free symmetric quantum groups $S_n^+$ induced by the category of all non-crossing partitions.
-In 2016, Raum and Weber \cite{RW16} completed the classification of all categories of partitions and we will use this classification throughout the paper.
+An honest quantum group example, where the underlying algebra is non-commutative, is Wang's \cite{Wa98} free symmetric quantum group $S_n^+$ induced by the category of all non-crossing partitions.
+In 2016, Raum and Weber \cite{RW16} completed the classification of all categories of partitions, and we will use this classification throughout the paper.